GryllsAddons/ShaguTweaks-mods/README.md

 - **Range Color**
 *Action buttons will be colored red when out of range.*

+- **Auction Search Timer**
+*The auction search button will show the time remaining until you can search the auction house.*

 - **Basic Chat**
 *Creates General, Combat Log and 'Loot & Spam' chat boxes and resets chat channels on every login.*